Ad-Free Twitch: How to Block Annoying Ads

 While the sole usage of a VPN won’t block Twitch ads, it will significantly reduce the number of ads targeted at the English-speaking community because the servers won’t see you as a part of it.
 Most ads would not roll in if you enabled, for example, a VPN connection through Poland.
 The only downside of this method is that you may experience lags during streams.

-To use VPN as a Twitch ad blocker, you should choose a trusted service provider.
+Be aware that not every VPN location will allow watching Twitch streams.
 In the majority of cases, using a VPN implies creating an account on their website and more often than not adding your credit card details to it.
 Some providers don’t do that.

 • Launch your VPN service;